Isaac Isaacs (mayor)

-Isaac Isaacs (1 July 1858, Melbourne - 16 January 1935, Adelaide, aged 76) was an Adelaide businessman who served as Mayor of the City of Adelaide from 4 December 1915 to November 1917.
+Isaac Isaacs (1 July 1858 – 16 January 1935) was an Australian businessman who served as Mayor of the City of Adelaide from 4 December 1915 to November 1917.

 Early years

 Isaacs was born in Melbourne, Victoria, the second son of Wolf Isaacs.
 In 1862 his family moved to Dunedin, New Zealand, where he was educated at Christchurch.
 After "about 25 years' residence in New Zealand", he returned to Victoria.

 Victoria

 In Victoria he was elected treasurer for the demonstration to celebrate the Golden Jubilee of Queen Victoria in 1887.
 In 1889 he was elected grand president for Australasia of the United Ancient Order of Druids; on his retirement from that office he was presented with a gold medal in recognition of 10 years continuous service on the board of directors.

 Adelaide

 Isaacs left Victoria in July 1899 to live in Adelaide and take the role of managing trustee of the estate of his father-in-law Ralph Raphael.
 Ralph Raphael had died in 1890, leaving his financial business in the hands of his partner and only son Henry Joseph Raphael who died in 1899.